 That’s because musical tones and vocal tone are easy to confuse!

-So if you’re not sure about the difference, don’t worry.
+So if you’re not sure about the difference between vocal tone and musical tone, or vocal tone vs pitch, don’t worry.

 Before we talk about vocal tone, here’s what you need to know:

 Musical tones are the notes that you’re singing.